 \paragraph{Gradient Covariance back-propagation.} Analytical formulas for gradient covariance back-propagation were derived using this result, in \citep{hayou, samuel, yang2017meanfield, lee_nngp, poole, xiao_cnnmeanfield, yang2019scaling}.
 Empirical results showed an excellent match for FFNN in \cite{samuel}, for Resnets in \cite{yang2019scaling} and for CNN in \cite{xiao_cnnmeanfield}.

-\paragraph{Neural Tangent Kernel.}The Gradient Independence approximation was implicitly used in \cite{jacot} to derive the infinite width Neural Tangent Kernel (See \cite{jacot}, Appendix A.1).
-Authors have found that this infinite width NTK computed with the Gradient Independence approximation yields excellent match with empirical (exact) NTK.
+\paragraph{Neural Tangent Kernel.}The Gradient Independence approximation was implicitly used in \cite{jacot} to derive the infinite-width Neural Tangent Kernel (See \cite{jacot}, Appendix A.1).
+Authors have found that this infinite-width NTK computed with the Gradient Independence approximation yields excellent match with empirical (exact) NTK.

 We use this result in our proofs and we refer to it simply by the Gradient Independence.